-Posboom Distillers in Mossel Bay has generously donated a bottled of their gold medal-awarded Absinthe to one lucky winner.
-Click here to visit our Facebook page and get in the draw by answering one simple question!
+Pieter van der Walt, owner and distiller of Posboom Distillers in Mossel Bay, has generously donated a bottled of his gold medal-awarded Absinthe to one lucky winner.
+CLICK HERE to visit our Facebook page and get in the draw by answering one simple question!

 Absinthe is named for the herb Artemesia absinthium – or wormwood – which gives the spirit its unique, characteristic aniseed flavour.
 The history of the spirits goes back to the 18th century, when it was first produced in Switzerland’s French Val-de-Travers region.
 Sadly, in the early 1900’s Absinth was maligned, then banned and eventually bootlegged for almost a century.
 However, the spirit was re-legalized in Switzerland in 2005 and has slowly been making its revival all over the world.
 As a result micro-distilleries around the globe have tried their hand at producing absinthe and re-igniting interest in this fragrant spirit.